Navigating choosing a wedding photographer – advice for engaged couples

 It sounds obvious, but don’t forget to also check that they can meet your needs.
 For example, if you want a wedding album, it will be useful to know in advance if your photographer can provide that service.
-If you have a list of people who might want photographs from the big day, or mini wedding albums, make sure to check that those items can be included.
+If you have a list of people who might want photographs from the wedding or mini wedding albums, make sure to check that those items can be included.
 Lots of photographers offer packages that will give you an idea of what end products you can order.

 The business end of things aside, there are two crucial things that you need to ascertain.
 1) That you love their work.
 2) That you get along with them and can see how they will fit into your wedding day.

 Your wedding day is special and you should choose to work with people who are invested in making sure it’s all plain sailing.
 After meeting with your potential photographer, take the time to review your meeting with them.
 Rapport, trust and creative understanding will go a long way to making your day run like clockwork when it comes around, and towards you having a beautiful set of images to remember your day by.